All Episodes

 Humanity is not the solution.

-Humanity causes all of it.
+Humanity causes all this.

 So a young child falls in.